nalabelle/infra/README.md

 ## Overview

 This repository contains infrastructure management tools, including Ansible playbooks, roles, and configurations for managing a comprehensive home infrastructure environment.
-The project uses Ansible for configuration management and Pulumi for infrastructure as code, with integration to various services like Proxmox, Tailscale, and 1Password for secrets management.
+The project uses Ansible for configuration management and Pulumi for infrastructure as code, with integration to various services like Proxmox and 1Password for secrets management.

 ```mermaid
 graph TD